 Chemical Bonding (intermolecular interactions) and Proteins (tertiary structure)

-Some scientists (physicists/chemists/biologists), JCs, teachers and textbooks regard van der Waals strictly as purely instantaneous dipole - induced dipole between non-polar molecules or parts of molecules.
-Other scientists (physicists/chemists/biologists), JCs, teachers and textbooks regard van der Waals as a collective term for all 3 : instantaneous dipole - induced dipole, permanent dipole - permanent dipole, and permanent dipole - induced dipole.
+Many Singapore JC teachers still subscribe to the outdated idea of regard van der Waals strictly as purely instantaneous dipole - induced dipole between non-polar molecules or parts of molecules.
+This is outdated, and the correct updated version that Cambridge uses today is : Van der Waals forces are a collective term for all 3 types : instantaneous dipole - induced dipole, permanent dipole - permanent dipole, and permanent dipole - induced dipole.

 For hydrophobic interactions of non-polar or weakly polar 'R' groups (ie. groups not capable of hydrogen bonding or ionic bonding) of amino acid residues of a polypeptide chain in a protein : as hydrogen bonds are significantly stronger, water would rather hydrogen bond amongst themselves (because the stronger the bonds or interactions formed, the more stable the resulting structure/product/species), hence pushing or repelling away non-polar 'R' groups.
 These non-polar 'R' groups subsequently get pushed until they come within close proximity of each other, whereupon the consequent van der Waals forces of attraction (whether they be permanent dipole - permanent dipole, or permanent dipole - induced dipole, or instantaneous dipole - induced dipole) will hold these non-polar or weakly polar 'R' groups together, contributing to the protein's tertiary structure.

-The exam-smart student will include both key phrases "hydrophobic interactions" and "van der Waals interactions" in his answer on the nature of the interaction betwen non-polar or weakly polar 'R' groups in a protein.
+The exam-smart student will include both key phrases "hydrophobic" and "van der Waals" in his answer on the nature of the interaction betwen non-polar or weakly polar 'R' groups in a protein.

 Disulfide bridges, or disulfide bonds, are covalent bonds between two S atoms, usually present in proteins as occurring between cysteine amino acid residues of the polypeptide.
 These are the covalent bonds that are involved in the perming and rebonding of hair. (the term "rebond" means to recreate the disulfide covalent bonds that allow hair to hold its shape, whether it be curly or straight.)